wp-plugins/oik-batchmove/readme.txt

 This plugin is dependent upon the oik base plugin v1.17

 == Changelog ==
+= 2.0 =
+* Changed: New option "reschedule_time" allows you to set the publishing time to a fixed time. e.g. 09:00:00.
+Defaults to republishing with the original time.
+* Changed: post_gmt_date also adjusted in manual republish

+= 2.0-beta.0107 =
+* Fixed: problem with missing/duplicate function bw_update_option()
+* Tested: with WordPress 3.8
+* Added: screen captures for Scheduled republish

+= 2.0-alpha.1218 =
+* Added: 'Scheduled republish' capability with its own admin page and WordPress CRON scheduling
+* Changed: Now displays comment count on the Batch move page
+* Changed: Posts > Batch move is now available to users with 'manage_categories' capability
+* Changed: bw_date_adjust() function moved to oik-batchmove.php

 = 1.0 =
 * Changed: Removed call to oik_register_plugin_server() for publication on WordPress.org